smcurrey528/react-api-qualityofLife/README.md

 ## Code Snippet

 This is a code snippet of my D3.js functionality, and this is being passed the this.props.score from the App all the way down.
-I'm using

 ```
 import React, { Component } from 'react';